Rev. James D. Miller, Ph.D.

 Ryan Moore was born and raised in Upland, Indiana.
 In 1999, he graduated with a degree in economics from Wheaton College.
-He received his Master of Divinity from Duke Divinity School in 2004 and is currently completing a Ph.D. in theology from the University of St. Andrews, Scotland.
+He received his Master of Divinity from Duke Divinity School in 2004 and his Ph.D. in theology from the University of St. Andrews, Scotland in 2017.

 Ryan was first called as a Lake Fellow in Parish Ministry to Second Presbyterian Church, Indianapolis.
 He then served in an interim capacity at Tabernacle Presbyterian Church, Indianapolis.
 In 2008, Moore joined First Presbyterian Church, Tulsa, as Associate Pastor.

 From 2011 to 2013, Ryan and his family lived in St. Andrews, Scotland.
 His wife, Heather, is a practicing attorney in the field of tax-exempt law, and together they have two sons, and a daughter.
 In 2013, Ryan received a call to return to First Presbyterian Church where he now serves as Co-Pastor.

 Rev. James Estes, M.Div.

 James was born in Weatherford, TX and raised in Claremore from the age of 4, where he graduated from Claremore Christian High School.
 Following high school he earned an Associate's Degree from Rogers State University, and then completed a two year ministry internship at New Life Church in Colorado Springs, Colorado.
 In 2005, James graduated from Langston University's Tulsa campus with his bachelor's degree in psychology.
 During his first job out of college, he was introduced to First Presbyterian Church in Tulsa at the invitation of then Middle School director, Jaclyn Miles.
 He volunteered with Pathfinders, the middle school ministry, and became a member of FPC that year.